wenlili/GISCUP-2020/ConceptDoc.md

 Contestants for GISCUP 2020 will provide an implemenation of the Fleet Manager Interface.
 GISCUP 2020 will distribute a default FLeet Manager implementation that controls each agent to do a random walk when not on route.
-The Fleet Manager interface will consists of the following methods:
+Note it is the responsiblity of the fleet manager to track the status of the agent:

+* Empty and cruising
+* Empty and on its way to a pick-up
+* Occupied and on its way to a drop-off

+The simulator implements the behavior of the agents and resources.
+The simulator notifies the fleet manager of events be calling the fleet manager's methods:

-* `ResourceBecomesAvailable(resource_id, time, life_time_duration)`
+* `NotifyResourceAvailability(resource_id, time, life_time_duration)`
-This tells that fleet manager that a resource is now available at `time` and that it will be available after `life_time_diruation` at which point it will expire.
+tells that fleet manager that a resource is now available at `time` and that it will be available after `life_time_diruation` at which point it will expire.
+We expect the fleet manager to select an agent to service the resource.
+It will then direct that agent to the pick-up, when the agent reports back to the fleet manager in one of its `DestinationReached` calls.

-* `DestinationReached(agent_id, time, loc)`
+* `NotifyAgentReachedDestination(agent_id, time, loc)`
-This tells the Fleet Manager the agent has reached an intersection/destination or a pickup/drop-off.
+tells the Fleet Manager the agent has reached its destination: an intersection, a pick-up or drop-off point.
-The fleet manager should return the next location or to pickup or to drop-off. to travel to for the agent.
-Note it is the responsiblity of the fleet manager to know the status of the agent, i.e. whether it has a customer or not on its own.
+The fleet manager should return the next action for the agent:

-The fleet manager will be initialized with a fixed number of agents that it can place anywhere on the map
+  * Continue travelling to another destination.
+  * Pick-up an resource.
+  * Drop-off a resource.

+### Fleet Manager and Traffic Model

+Because travel time can vary dynamically, contestants can try to learn the travel times from the time it takes an agent to travel a road segment.
+It receives these travel times indirectly from `NotifyAgentReachDestination` calls.
+Learning traffic pattern could allow the Fleet Manager to more optimally assign agents to resource, as well as pick a longer, but quicker route.